Alert 1 Review Summary

 Should power unexpectedly go out in a home, the classic and wireless systems will continue working through a backup battery that lasts for up to 24 hours.

-In contrast to Alert 1’s classic or wireless home medical alert systems where users are limited to using the service only from home, a mobile medical alert pendant can be used both in and out of the home.
-According to Alert 1, the pendant has location technology that can pinpoint the user’s geographical location with accuracy.
+Alert1 offers three mobile medical alert pendant options called the Kelsi, Pax and Pax Plus.
+In contrast to Alert 1’s classic home medical alert system where users are limited to using the service only from home, a mobile medical alert pendant can be used both in and out of the home.

-The company has a BBB rating of Not Rated (June 2015), due to insufficient information.
-In terms of the number of complaints, there were 55 complaints in the last 3 years, of which the majority, 49, occurred in the last 12 months.
-22 (40%) complaints were resolved to the satisfaction of customers, while 33 (60%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.
-In the past year (from mid-2014 to mid-2015), there appears to be a higher of level of complaints.
-When we checked in mid-2013, they had 6 complaints over a three-year period.
+The company has a BBB rating of A (Jan 2017).
+In total, there were 118 complaints in the last 3 years, of which 35 occurred in the last 12 months.
+50 (42%) complaints were resolved to the satisfaction of customers, while 68 (58%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.

-On the Consumer Affairs website, they had a high rating of 4 plus stars.
+On the Consumer Affairs website, they have a high rating of 4 plus stars.
 A lot of consumers were happy with the services offered.
-Going through the few low rating reviews from customers, there appeared a common thread that dissatisfaction layed either with the lack of refunds or how refunds were processed.
+Going through the minority of low rating reviews from customers, there appeared a common thread that dissatisfaction laid either with the lack of refunds or how refunds were processed.
 Keep in mind that the initial 30-day refund period will come and go quickly and shipments can get delayed.
-If you can accept with that, it will reduce the risk for disappointment.
+If you can work with that, it will reduce the risk for disappointment.

 Alert 1 is a respected medical alert company with quality products and services.
 They have various products and options to suit different senior needs.
 There pricing is reasonable and they offer a 30 day money back guarantee.
 If you are interested in what you have read, take a look at their website for more information and access current readers’ offers.